Skip to main content

 User accounts that have been disabled cannot use FTP or FTPS to connect, because disabling an account is intended to prevent an account from accessing your site.

-When FTP/FTPS protocol access is disabled for a user account, that user cannot login with FTP.
-This allows the Site Administrator to control exactly how specific users can connect to the site.
-Another way this restriction is implemented is by restricting which protocols a group can use; When you control protocol access at the group level, the user account must be a member of a group that has FTP/FTPS protocol access.
-The goal with both of these options is to allow Site Administrators to control connection methods for specific business processes at the correct, granular level needed.
+When FTP/FTPS protocol access is disabled for a user account, that user cannot log in with FTP.
+This lets the Site Administrator control exactly how specific users connect to the site.
+The same restriction also applies through group-level protocol access; when protocol access is controlled at the group level, the user account must be a member of a group that has FTP/FTPS protocol access.
+Both options let Site Administrators control connection methods for specific business processes at the right level of granularity.

-If the user account has been configured to Require password change on next login then FTP login will not succeed until the password has been changed.
+If the user account is configured to Require password change on next login, FTP login will not succeed until the password has been changed.
 Password-change prompts can only be completed in the web interface.
 Complete the change there, then retry FTP.

 Validate Site Settings That Block User Access